North Iceland and Snaefellsnes Photo Adventure

 Accommodation There are several options for accommodation before and after the trip, these include convenient Hlemmur Square Hotel and Hostel ( where I stay ), Center Hotel ( 3 of them ), Baron Foss Hotel and a range of convenient guesthouses.
 You will be picked up and dropped off from your preferred city centre hotel.

-During the trip, accommodation is both single occupancy and twin share.
+During the trip, accommodation is both single occupancy* when available or twin share.
+Details announced soon.

 *Single room supplement may be available depending on availability contact me at time of booking.